Transitioning to High School

 Non school days for LCS are great days to shadow.

-Minneapolis Public Schools (MPS) offers an information meeting at local high schools.
+Minneapolis Public Schools (MPS) offers information meetings at local high schools.
+Click here to see a 2017 schedule.

 Our MPS liaison is Tammi Harmon.
 Contact Tammi via phone: 612-668-0812 or email: email@example.com